clrng: A tool set for parallel random numbergeneration on GPUs in R: An application of uniform RNG: Fisher's simulation

-We got 409429 cases whose test statistics are below the observed threshold based on an actual number of 1015808 simulations, so the p-value from \fct{clrng::fisher.sim} for this table is about $4.03\times 10^{-1}$, which is close enough to the p-value from \fct{stats::fisher.test}. \fct{clrng::fisher.sim} takes about 0.3 seconds, \pkg{clrng} accounts for 2.1\% of the elapsed time on CPU.
+We obtained $422618$ cases where the test statistics are below the observed threshold, based on an actual number of 1048576 simulations.
+The p-value from \fct{clrng::fisher.sim} for this table is approximately $4.03\times 10^{-1}$, which closely aligns with the p-value from \fct{stats::fisher.test}. \fct{clrng::fisher.sim} completes in approximately 0.3 seconds, accounting for only 2.2\% of the total elapsed time taken by \fct{stats::fisher.test}.